Conductance and Electrical resistance

 Specific conductance (L) of an electrolytic solution is the conductance of the solution enclosed between two electrodes 1 cm apart and 1 cm2 area.
 In other words, the L may be defined as the conductance of 1 cc solution enclosed between the electrodes 1 cm apart.
 The unit of L is equal to ohm−1 cm−1 or siemens m−1.

 Specific conductance (L) depends on the number of ions present per cc of the solution, the charge of the ions, and the speed of the ions.
-It also depends on the temperature of the electrolytic solution and increases by 2 percent per degree rise of temperature.
+It also depends on the temperature of the electrolytic solution and increases by a 2 percent per degree rise in temperature.
 Therefore, with the dilution of the strong electrolyte solution, the number of ions per cc decreases while the speed of ions increases.
 But the first factor predominates over the second and L decreases with the dilution of the solution.

 It is defined as the conductance of solution containing 1 gram equivalent electrolyte and the solution placed between two parallel electrodes 1 cm apart.
-Let the concentration of the electrolyte solution = C(N).
-The volume of the solution containing 1 gram equivalent electrolyte, V = 1000/C(N) cc.
-Therefore, equivalent conductance (λ) = V × L or λ = 1000L/C(N).
+Let the concentration of the electrolyte solution = C (N).
+The volume of the solution containing 1 gram equivalent electrolyte, V = 1000/C (N) cc.
+Therefore, equivalent conductance (λ) = V × L or λ = 1000L/C (N).

 Equivalent conductance unit